 As our school principal Amparo Gil points out, ‘new technologies applied to education help our pupils to explore new creative paths that promote their learning whilst working in a team outside the classroom.
 They can also acquire knowledge quickly and efficiently thanks to universal and immediate access to audiovisual information’.

 All of our pupils from Year 1 to Year 11 study computer science, following the British educational system, which includes elements of computational thinking, programming and robotics.

 Significant technological resources

-- All classrooms are equipped with the latest technology: computers, LED projectors, Apple TV and speakers.
+- All classrooms are equipped with the latest technology: computers, interactive screens or LED projectors, Apple TV and speakers.

 - High speed WiFi throughout the school.